eslint-community/eslint-plugin-eslint-plugin/docs/rules/meta-property-ordering.md

 (fixable) The `--fix` option on the [command line](../user-guide/command-line-interface#fix) automatically fixes problems reported by this rule.

-This rule enforces that the properties of rule meta are arranged in a consistent order.
+This rule enforces that meta properties of a rule are placed in a consistent order.

 ## Rule Details